hhoke/blog/hegemony_to_heterotopia.md

 https://www.theverge.com/2019/2/7/18213567/twitter-to-stop-sharing-mau-as-users-decline-q4-2018-earnings
 [Hate, Inc]outrage media\*\*.

+Make sure to mention Watch TikTok, Book TikTok, Guitar Youtube and draw parallels to World Fishing Network cable/sat channel

 ~~~

 \* I personally find it somewhat endearing that many on the far-right have begun to use the preferred term of their leftist counterparts, "neoliberalism".
 The word is so overused by leftists that I will use Ctrl+F to scan sociology/anthropology papers for a "neoliberalism" count before reading them, as a rough negative indicator of quality.
-We are not only living through neoliberal hegemony, but a growing hegemony of "neoliberalism" in letters.
+We are not only living through neoliberal hegemony, but a growing adjectival hegemony of "neoliberalism" in letters.

 \*\* a personally-saddening consequence of the Trump era is seeing many open-minded, highly-educated people in my social circle slowly devolving into conspiracy-minded, media-junkie troglodytes that lack even the old-timey charm of senile Fox News addicts